EricHu214/event-network/Solutions.md

 *Delete* - Users can delete events from their interested events lists

-*Update* - Modify user information by updating their list of events
+*Update* - Modify the users in the collection by updating their list of events

 ### Names
 Hyewon Choi 1002602007